BlueDragonX/docker-wsgi/README.md

     docker run -P -v /path/to/my/app:/app bluedragonx/wsgi

+By default Nginx starts with 2 workers and so does uWSGI.
+You can change that with environment variables as well:

+    docker run -P -e NGINX_WORKERS=4 -e UWSGI_WORKERS=16 bluedragonx/wsgi

 Inheriting
 ----------
 The image supports backing in the app by an inheriting container.
 This is as